 - Mediation is, generally, less expensive as attorney fees are not involved

 - Mediation offers more flexibility and control

 - Mediation offers more peace of mind if you would like to resolve your differences without the assistance of an attorney

-Consult with an Experienced Attorney from Our Firm Today
+Consult with an Experienced Attorneys from Our Firm Today

 There are many advantages and disadvantages to both collaborative divorce and mediation.
 If you are looking to pursue either method but uncertain as to how to start, it would be advisable to consult with an experienced attorney first.
 At Hembree Bell Law Firm, PLLC, we are passionate about helping our clients work through tough family law matters with care and compassion.
 When you feel ready, we are happy to help you get started on your divorce case.